A Message from Wendy Hoke

 President, Beaumont School

-That’s what awaits you at Beaumont School.
-So visit our Admissions tab, schedule a visit, check us out on Twitter, Instagram, Facebook and LinkedIn, and find out how you can learn to change the world!
+Visit our Admissions tab, schedule a visit, check us out on Twitter, Instagram, Facebook and LinkedIn, and find out how you can learn to change the world!

 In St. Angela,